vlayer-xyz/vlayer/book/src/advanced/prover.md

 Any contract function can be run in the vlayer prover, but to access the additional features listed above, the function must inherit from the `Prover` contract.

 ### Arguments and returned value
-Arbitrary arguments can be passed to `Prover` functions.
-All arguments are private, which means, they are not visible on-chain.
-However, keep in mind, they are visible to the prover server.
+Arbitrary arguments can be passed to Prover functions.
+All arguments are private, meaning they are not visible on-chain; however, they are visible to the prover server.

 All data returned by functions is public.
 To make an argument public on-chain, return it from the function.